anbox-cloud/discourse-docs/exp/gpus-instances.md

 <a name="software-rendering"></name>
 ## Force software rendering and video encoding

 It is possible to instruct an instance to run with software rendering.
-To do so, change the [instance type](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type) or [resources](https://discourse.ubuntu.com/t/application-manifest/24197#resources) of the application to not require a GPU.
+To do so, change the [resources](https://discourse.ubuntu.com/t/application-manifest/24197#resources) of the application to not require a GPU.
 Anbox Cloud will then automatically determine that no GPU is available and use software rendering instead if an instance is launched with graphics enabled.

 Since software rendering and video encoding will utilise the CPU, you won't be able to run as many instances on a system when compared to running instances with a GPU.